 A high priority message can be blocked by a low priority message at most one frame at the beginning of its transmission.
-Since the priority assignment is one of the outputs of our method, we need to account for the blocking frame in every message transmission by adding one additional frame during the analysis.
+Since the derivation of the FT/FA feasibility windows requires knowledge about the worst-case message sizes, we need to account for the blocking frame in every message transmission by adding one additional frame during the analysis.

 In some cases, however, a fixed priority scheme cannot express all our assumed FT requirements and error assumptions.
 General FT requirements may require that instances of a given set of periodic messages needs to be transmitted in different order on different occasions.
 Obviously, there exists no valid fixed priority assignment that can achieve these different orders.
 Our approach proposes a priority allocation scheme based on EDF at message instance level that efficiently utilizes the resources while minimizing the priority levels.
-We use Integer Linear Programming (ILP) to off-line analyze the interference between the message frames and to derive the minimum number of priorities that guarantees the message transmissions within their FT/FA Feasibility Windows.
+We use Integer Linear Programming (ILP)

-Figure 2.
+Figure 1.
 Methodology overview